some-natalie/some-natalie/README.md

 - 🌱 I’m currently learning some Kubernetes admin and development basics.
 - 📫 How to reach me: For work related stuff, please reach out by opening a support ticket in our internal IT systems.
 For personal stuff, you should probably reach out the way you normally would.
 - 😄 Pronouns: she/her
 - ❓ Looking for my résumé?
-I don't keep one.
 You can check out what I'm up to here.
 If you must know about where else I've worked and where I went to school and all that stuff, you should just go to [LinkedIn](https://linkedin.com/in/nsomersall).
-I'm not terribly active there, but will eventually check it.